Shozak/LED_Driver_Test/unity/README.md

 Asserts that the actual value is within plus or minus delta of the expected value.
 This also comes in size specific variants.

-    TEST_ASSERT_GREATER_THAN(threshold, actual)

-Asserts that the actual value is greater than the threshold.
-This also comes in size specific variants.

-    TEST_ASSERT_LESS_THAN(threshold, actual)

-Asserts that the actual value is less than the threshold.
-This also comes in size specific variants.

 Arrays
 ------